Diagnostic scans | Sarcoma UK

-There are several kinds of scan used depending on the area your doctor is examining.
+There are different kinds of scans and tests depending on where the sarcoma is in your body.

 X-ray

-Uses x-radiation to take images of dense tissues inside the body such as bones or tumours.
+An X-ray uses radiation to take images of tissues inside the body such as bones or tumours.

 Ultrasound